New England Digital

-NED/Synclavier became a victim of the early 1990s economic downturn, it's high prices as well as due in part to the fact that the technology development team which was well-funded from 1988 and 1989 to create a modest product based-upon a MacIntosh platform and the rapidly increasing capabilities of personal computers, MIDI-enabled synthesizers and low-cost digital samplers.
+NED/Synclavier became a victim of the early 1990s economic downturn, its high prices as well as due in part to the fact that the technology development team which was well-funded from 1988 and 1989 to create a modest product based-upon a MacIntosh platform and the rapidly increasing capabilities of personal computers, MIDI-enabled synthesizers and low-cost digital samplers.
 In the span of two years, the company saw enormous sales evaporate, and in 1992 they closed their doors forever.
 Parts of the company were purchased by Fostex, which used the technical knowledge base of staff to build several hard-disk recording systems in the 1990s (like Fostex Foundation 2000 and 2000re), and AirWorks Media, a Canadian company who used portions of code in their TuneBuilder product line.
 Simultaneously, a group of ex-employees and product owners collaborated to form The Synclavier Company, primarily as a maintenance organization for existing customers, but with an eye to adapting Synclavier software for stand-alone personal computer use, while in Europe the previously profitable, but now motherless, NED Europe is run by ex-head of European operations, Steve Hills.
 As of 2005, it was still trading in London, England, as Synclavier Europe.

 In 1998, under the company Demas, NED co-founder Cameron W. Jones (original and current owner of the Synclavier trademark and software) collaborated with ex-employee Brian S. George (owner of Demas, the company that purchased all of NED's hardware and technical assets) and original co-founding partner Sydney Alonso to develop an emulator designed to run Synclavier software for Apple Computer's Macintosh computer systems and hardware designed to share the core processing with the later generation of Apple G3 computers giving enhanced features and greater speed to the system.